junglok/tem-docs/docs/transfer/globus.md

 These steps are similar on all platforms.

-1. **Click “Log In” in the GCP window**
+1. **Click "Log In" in the GCP window**

    - GCP opens your default browser to complete authentication.

 2. **Authenticate with Globus**

-   - Choose your organization or another identity provider, and log in.
+   - Choose your organization or another identity provider and log in.
-   - If asked, consent to allow GCP/Globus to use your identity.
+   - If asked, consent to let GCP/Globus use your identity.

 3. **Grant GCP permissions**

-   - You’ll see a consent page requesting permission for GCP to create and manage a personal collection on your behalf.
+   - A consent page will ask permission for GCP to create and manage a personal collection on your behalf.
    - Click **Allow**.

 4. **Configure your collection**

-   You’ll be asked to provide:
+   You'll be asked to provide:

-   - **Collection display name** – e.g., `MyWorkStation`, `Lab-PC-01`, or something your users will recognize.
+   - **Collection display name** – e.g., `MyWorkStation`, `Lab-PC-01`, or something recognizable.
    - **Description** (optional).
    - **Default directory** – typically your home directory.

 5. **Finish setup**

-   - After setup completes, GCP starts running and connects to the Globus service.
+   - Once setup completes, GCP starts running and connects to the Globus service.
-   - You’ll see a Globus icon:
+   - You'll see a Globus icon:
      - **Windows:** in the system tray / taskbar.
      - **macOS:** in the menu bar (top of the screen).
      - **Linux:** GUI status window or CLI messages; you can check status via `./globusconnectpersonal -status`.